lmcai/Sapria_genomics/intron_turover/README.md

 To investigate TE activities in introns, we used `bedtools` to calculate the total sizes of introns that have been annotated as 'intron' by RepeatMaker.
 1. Maker a bed file of repeat annotation
 ```
-#sapria.scaffolds.fa.out is the output from repeatmasker
+#sapria.scaffolds.fa.out is the output from repeatmasker containing positions and classifications of repeats
 awk -v OFS='\t' '{print $5, $6,$7,$11}' sapria.scaffolds.fa.out >sapria.scaffolds.fa.repeatmasker.bed
 ```
 2. Use bedtools to get intronic regions intersect with the repeat annotation and calculate the total size